 Designers are best placed 'to interpret technological and cultural frames embedded in existing products, services and infrastructures, and to search for convergences between the cultural frames expressed by all the actors (people and technologies) involved in the development of the project' (Morelli 2006).
-While Morelli (2006) outlines a PSS, and as Buxton (2007) and Moggridge B. (2006) have given the tools to empower designers to create a people centred product.
+While Morelli (2006) outlines a PSS, and Buxton (2007) and Moggridge B. (2006) have given the tools to empower designers to create a people centred product.
 There are little guidelines to help a designer frame product development based upon pleasurable experiences.

-August de los Reyes & D. Wixon (2007) have created a framework that enable designers to create better emotional experiences, which extends beyond Jordan pleasure framework (2000).
+Reyes A. & Wixon D. (2007) created a framework that enable designers to create better emotional experiences, which extends beyond Jordan pleasure framework (2000).
+Reyes A. &

-August outlines that the simplest questions have the hardest answers.
-August de los Reyes & D. Wixon (2007) proposes a framework titled "Super Emotion".
+Wixon D. (2007) outlines that the simplest questions have the hardest answers.
+Reyes A. & Wixon D. (2007) proposes a framework titled "Super Emotion".